404-Repo/text-prompt-generator/README.md

 # the file with model that will be downloaded from the hugging face (note on file format: llama-cpp support .gguf only)
 llm_model_file_name: "mixtral-8x7b-instruct-v0.1.Q2_K.gguf"

-# one of the models supported by groq platform: llama2-70b-4096, mixtral-8x7b-32768
+# one of the models supported by groq platform: llama2-70b-4096, mixtral-8x7b-32768, gemma-7b-it
 groq_llm_model: "mixtral-8x7b-32768"

+# the llm model that will be used for checking the quality of the prompts
+transformers_llm_model: "google/gemma-1.1-7b-it"

 # put here token generated at https://console.groq.com/keys
-groq_api_key: "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"
+groq_api_key: ""

+# hugging face api token, can be generated within your account on the platform.
+Will be required
+# for downloading gemma LLM.
+hugging_face_api_key: ""

 # path to where download the LLM model
 cache_folder: "./model"